algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Pushes: uint64, any
 - read an asset A holding field X of account A  => {0 or 1 (top), value}

-params: field (top of the stack), asset id, account index.
-Return: is_exist flag (top of the stack), value
+params: account index, asset id, field.
+Return: did_exist flag, value

 ## asset_read_params